squeek502/BWAPI-Lua/docs/source/api/BWAPI/data/BulletTypes.rst

    Retrieves a set of all BulletTypes.

    :return: Set of all BulletTypes.
-   :rtype: :class:`BulletTypeset`
+   :rtype: :class:`~BWAPI.BulletTypeset`

 Constants
 ---------

-All constants are instances of the :class:`BulletType` class
+All constants are instances of the :class:`~BWAPI.BulletType` class

 .. data:: Melee
 .. data:: Fusion_Cutter_Hit